tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/3.Secure Cluster Node Traffic Using Calico Auto HEP/README.md

 ```

-6. This lab uses dns policy, which requires dns server configurations for cluster nodes to be included in felixconfigurations `dnsTrustedServers`.
-If this configuration is not in place, felix will not trust cluster nodes DNS server and does not listen for name resolution from this servers.
+7. This lab uses dns policy, which requires dns servers used for the cluster nodes to be included in felixconfigurations `dnsTrustedServers`.
+If this configuration is not in place, felix will not trust the cluster nodes DNS server and does not listen for name resolution from this servers.
 As a result, DNS policy for cluster nodes/host networked pods does not work.

 ```yaml
 kubectl replace -f -<<EOF